Rev. Mark Brantley of the Diocese of Dodge City, Kansas, and of the Class of 2017 passed away on April 20, 2022, after a brief illness.

 Rev. Patrick Wendler ‘08, has recently been made pastor of Sacred Heart Parish and School in Reedsburg, Wisconsin.

-Rev. Vincent Rogers, Pope St. John XXIII National Seminary class of 2010, was elected and installed as the Abbot of St. Joseph Abbey in Spencer, Massachusetts on Thursday, July 24th.
+Rev. Vincent Rogers, Class of 2010, was elected and installed as the Abbot of St. Joseph Abbey in Spencer, Massachusetts on Thursday, July 24th.
 Our prayers and congratulations to The Right Reverend Abbot Vincent Rogers, OCSO.

 In the Diocese of Columbus, Rev. Ed Shikina, Class of 2018, has been named the Pastor of two parishes: Our Lady of Lourdes in Ada, Ohio and Immaculate Conception in Kenton, Ohio.